skn3/forme/README.md

 - **.blacklist(** blacklist, *[strict]*, *[error]* **)** - value must not be one of the provided values

 ### Templating *(Configuration)*
-- **.template(** template **)** - set a *template* for this input.
+- **.template(** template, client=false **)** - set a *template* for this input.
 The template can be any string (maybe use a file-path or template name from your engine).
-Any input with a *template* will pass to the `FormeDriver.renderInputTemplate()` function.
+If `client=true` then the `template` you specified is passed as a templateVar; the client should respond by rendering that specified template.
+If `client=false` (default) the template will pass to the `FormeDriver.renderInputTemplate()` function.
 The driver is responsible for returning rendered template contents.
 If rendered content is returned, forme gets put into the input templateVar `{renderdered: 'template contents'}`.
 - **.id(** id **)** - override the id that is generated for template vars.
 If no id id set the default id will be *'forme_input__[input.name]'* (minus square brackets)
 - **.hidden(** *[hidden]* **)** - set input template var *type* to *'hidden'* *(currently only used in form.templateVars() vars. e.g. &lt;input readonly /&gt;)*
 - **.help(** help **)** - sets the inputs help text *(only used in `form.templateVars()`)*